Content updates

 The assessment stage requires in-depth and collaborative engagement with the child, family, and safety and support network to gather and analyse information about the family’s functioning, situation, strengths and needs.

-A significant amount of this information will have been obtained during the investigation and assessment.
-This information is used in the child strengths and needs assessment and parental strengths and needs assessment.
+A significant amount of this information will have been obtained during the priority assessment.
+This information is used in the child strengths and needs assessment and parental strengths and needs assessment forms.
 (Refer to Complete the child strengths and needs assessment and Complete the parental strengths and needs assessment.)

 The process of gathering information: